matrefeytontias/BoIMB/README.md

 -- -- thing.lua
 ```

-Then run `BoIMB BigMod`, and the tool will assemble all the files into a working mod called BigMod.
-You can then copy the generated BigMod directory
+Then run `BoIMB "The Big Mod" .
+BigMod`, and the tool will assemble all the files into a working mod called BigMod which will register as "The Big Mod".
+You can then
-into your Afterbirth+ mods directory.
+copy the generated BigMod directory into your Afterbirth+ mods directory.

 ## Handling name collisions